 12 Unsettling Facts About The Metamorphosis

 It is one of the most enigmatic stories of all time, with an opening sentence that’s unparalleled in all of literature.
 Gregor Samsa, a traveling salesman living in Prague, wakes one morning from troubled dreams to find himself transformed into—what, exactly, isn’t clear, just as any clear interpretation of The Metamorphosis has eluded readers for decades.
-As the 100th anniversary of its publication approaches, we take a look at a few things we do know about Franz Kafka’s mysterious novella.
+In celebration of Franz Kafka's birthday (the author was born in Prague on July 3, 1883), let's take a look at a few things we do know about his mysterious novella.

 In 1912, Kafka met Felice Bauer, an acquaintance of his friend Max Brod, at a dinner party in Prague.
 He began writing to Bauer, who lived in Berlin, shortly after, eventually penning two and three letters per day.
 The correspondence was desperate—and pretty much one-sided.
 Kafka demanded detailed accounts of Bauer’s days, expressed his love for her and visions of their future together, and demanded that Bauer, who would eventually become his fiancé, respond to him in kind.
 Lying in bed one morning, Kafka told himself he wouldn’t get up until he’d received Bauer’s next letter.
 A story, he later wrote her, began to take shape.

 2. HE WROTE IT WHILE WORKING ON ANOTHER NOVEL.